INDIVIDUAL, COUPLES &

 -

-Working through differing expectations or life decisions, such as having children, moving in together, or committing to marriage or a civil partnership
+Differing expectations or life decisions, such as having children, moving in together, or committing to marriage or a civil partnership

 -